olimorris/persisted.nvim/README.md

-  use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files when exiting Neovim autoload = false, -- automatically load the session for the cwd on Neovim startup options = { "buffers", "curdir", "tabpages", "winsize" }, -- session options used for saving allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = function() end, -- function to run before the session is saved to disk
+  use_git_branch = false, -- create session files based on the branch of the git enabled repository autosave = true, -- automatically save session files when exiting Neovim autoload = false, -- automatically load the session for the cwd on Neovim startup allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = function() end, -- function to run before the session is saved to disk